nl4opt/nl4opt.github.io/index.md

 # News

+## 2022-09-16
+1. We will be hosting two additional Zoom Q&A Sessions (focusing on subtask-2)

+    * The first session will be on September 22nd 11am-12pm PST, the second session will be on September 22nd 10-11pm PST

+    * Please check your email for links to both Zoom sessions

 ## 2022-08-25
 1. Subtask-2's baseline has been updated to use `spans` instead of `obj_declaration` and `const_declaration` in the dictionaries.
 See [discussion 32](https://github.com/nl4opt/nl4opt-competition/discussions/32) for more details.
 Please pull this code if you are planning on using the baseline code.